 Collagen has become a popular drink additive due to its supposed health benefits.
 Collagen is naturally formed in the body.
 Some health practitioners claim that adding collagen to your diet can benefit skin, nail, and hair health.

-The Dose & Co Vanilla is a perfect creamer for those who want protein added in their coffee with a mild base of vanilla sweetness without added artificial sweeteners.
+The Dose & Co Vanilla is a perfect creamer for those who want protein added in their coffee or even a hot americano with a mild base of vanilla sweetness without added artificial sweeteners.

 - High protein